rohithBr/PlayMusic/README.md

 # PlayMusic
-It is an Android Music Player which capable of reading the SD Card and fetch songs
+It is an Android Music Player which is capable of reading the SD Card and fetch songs